-Public transportation is, for many Israelis, the preferred way to get around, as it helps you avoid the hassles of traffic, parking, and the high cost of fuel.
-There are numerous options, including buses, private taxis, shared taxis, and the Israel train.
-Two metro-rail systems are currently under development, in Jerusalem and Tel Aviv.
+For many Israelis, public transportation is the preferred way to get around, as it helps you avoid the hassles of traffic, parking, and the high cost of fuel.
+There are numerous options including buses, shared taxis, carpool apps, and the Israel train.

 In addition to the official websites for bus and train companies (listed below), here are two resources to help you learn about available bus and train service:

 - www.bus.gov.il (Hebrew): A project of Misrad Hatachbura (Ministry of Transportation), designed to link you to both train and bus routes throughout Israel.
 Enter your starting point and destination, and the site gives you the best route using all available forms of public transportation.

 - www.otobusim.com (Hebrew and English): Provides information about bus routes throughout Israel (Egged, Dan and other bus companies are represented).

 - When traveling on the bus or train, make sure to have a Rav Kav with enough money on it.
 It is important to swipe your Rav Kav when getting on and transferring to another line.